JHSC CERTIFICATION TRAINING

-The WHSC Basic Certification program helps organizations provide basic training to workplace health and safety representatives and fulfill legal requirements.
+The WHSC Certification Part I program helps organizations provide basic training to workplace health and safety representatives and fulfill legal requirements.
 It meets and exceeds minimum standards set out by the Ministry and Labour and is applicable to any workplace in Ontario.

 Certification Part II